 Results: We found a temporal trend of temperature warming coupled with slight changes in the cover of species with winners and losers along a microclimatic gradient from fellfields to snowbeds.
 Temporal changes of growing degree days in the permanent plots were less variable than spatial heterogeneity, but freezing degree days and snow cover varied equally in time and space.
 A total of 16 species (out of 86) showed significant responses to microclimate.
 A hot-freezing microclimatic scenario had the highest predicted number of local extinctions, followed by cold- freezing, hot-snowy and cold-snowy scenarios.

 Conclusions: Our results support that spatial microclimatic heterogeneity can compensate current trends in climate warming.
 However, resurveys suggest that species needing snowy microclimates are being outcompeted by species adapted to below-zero winter temperatures.
 Several years with a drastic reduction of snow cover may reach a tipping point beyond which the buffer effect of topography will not be effective.
-To prevent local extinctions and community homogenization in relict alpine communities, it is necessary to implement monitoring systems based on remote sensing of snow patterns and population genetics of relict species.
+It is necessary to implement monitoring systems based on remote sensing of snow patterns and sampling vulnerable population genetics of relict species for ex-situ conservation purposes.

 KEYWORDS